Japanese space program: 21st century

 The biggest success in recent years was the Hayabusa sample return mission.
 Hayabusa was launched in 2003 from Uchinoura Space Center aboard an M-V rocket, returning to Earth in 2010 with samples from 25143 Itokawa.
 While there were issues with deploying a probe, Hayabusa ultimately managed to acquire a number of samples from the asteroid.
 This made Hayabusa the first successful asteroid sample return mission.

 The Akatsuki spacecraft was launched in May 2010, aiming to become Japan's first Venus probe in December of that year.
 The first attempt at orbital insertion failed, but the probe was able to make a second attempt and succeed in December 2015.

 In June 2014, the Ministry of Education, Culture, Sports, Science and Technology said it was considering a space mission to Mars.
 In a ministry paper, it indicated uncrewed exploration, crewed missions to Mars, and long-term lunar settlement as objectives for which international cooperation and support were going to be sought.

 In December 2021, Prime Minister Fumio Kishida said during a government meeting on space development strategy "We are aiming to realize a lunar landing by a Japanese astronaut in the latter half of the 2020s".
 Japan will join the Artemis program to advance lunar exploration.

-In February 2023, JAXA was forced to destroy a rocket shortly after liftoff as the rocket experienced reduced velocity.
-The launch of the H3 rocket had previously been delayed due to faulty rocket boosters.
+In March 2023, the H3 rocket's first launch failed due to an issue with the second stage engine.